erisian/rest_tools/README.rst

 ``rest_get_refs.py``
 --------------------
 This is a standalone Python file.
+I include a Vim command, ``Grefs``, to invoke it from within Vim.
+By default ``Grefs`` runs against the entire file, but it can also be run using the standard Vim ranges.

-I think it requires at least Python 2.6, although it would be fairly easy to support older versions if there were any demand.
-Run without arguments, it takes standard input and returns standard output.
+It requires at least Python 2.6, although it would be fairly easy to support older versions if there were any demand.
+Run from the command line without arguments, it takes standard input and returns standard output.
 Alternatively, ``-f`` specifies a file to read from, and ``-d`` specifies a file to write to.

 It will look for link, footnote, substitution, and substitution/link references, and add syntax for their definitions to the end of the file.
 For example, given::